 Aid: Sometimes, multiple characters may wish to aid each other in performing a task.
 Choose one character to be the Primary.
 Every participant rolls the specified Stat + Skill combination.
 The primary character adds +2 to his roll for each additional participant that achieved the DC -5 (minimum 5).
 Characters may use different Stat + Skill combinations other than the ones specified in the task to aid if they might appropriately contribute to the task, at DM’s option, though they may not be considered the primary.
 The Primary character may not gain more than a +5 bonus to his roll from Aid actions.

-A character that botches becomes the Primary of an aided roll.
+A character that botches an Aid roll substitutes their Botched total for the Primary roll.

 Reroll: Some effects may allow a player to reroll a particular throw of the dice.
 No effect may grant a player more than one reroll per turn.
 Some effects, while not technically allowing a player to reroll dice, still count as a Reroll effect for purposes of this calculation.
 A botch may never be rerolled, and no character may be forced to reroll a double-max roll against their will.

 Each round, a character gets one Action and one Move.
 He may forgo his Action to take a second Move.